 - Here are the three key functions of Prompt Managers:

-- Telling ChatGPT the capability of each VFM and specifies the input-output formats.
+- Telling ChatGPT the capability of each VFM and specifying its respective input-output format.

-- Converts different forms of visual information, for instance, PNG images, the depth images and mask matrix, to a language format for ChatGPT to understand.
+- Converts different forms of visual information, for instance, PNG images, the depth images and mask matrix, to a textual form for ChatGPT to understand.

 - Handles the histories, priorities, and conflicts of different VFMs.